 “name, type, y, x, z” or “name, type, lat, lng, alt”

 1. "name" - the name of the control point

 3. "y" or "lat" - Northing or Latitude value

 4. "x" or "lng" - Easting or Longitude value

 5. "z" or "alt" - Orthometric Height (Elevation) or Height above the ellipsoid

 Control points file examples

-Here is an example of a .csv control points file in a GPS coordinate system, with Skycatch control point marker ID tags:
+Here is an example of a .csv control points file in a GPS coordinate system:

 You can download the following example files to use as a template for formatting your control points.
 Simply replace the data under the headings row with your own data.